1.4.27 Harmful Sexual Behaviour

 Key Messages from Research on Children and Young People who Display Harmful Sexual Behaviour (Centre of Expertise on Child Sexual Abuse, 2018)

-Two-thirds of sex offences against children and young people are committed by their peers (Centre of Expertise on Child Sexual Abuse, 2018).
+It is estimated that two-thirds of sexual offences against children are committed by their peers (Centre of Expertise on Child Sexual Abuse, 2018).
 It is important therefore that practitioners do not dismiss harmful sexual behaviour as a part of "normal' sexual development.

-Children and young people who display harmful sexual behaviour should be identified at the earliest opportunity and their behaviour addressed in order to both meet their needs and to protect other children.
+Children who display harmful sexual behaviour should be identified at the earliest opportunity and their behaviour addressed in order to both meet their needs and to protect other children.

-It is important to remember that children and young people who display harmful sexual behaviours may themselves have considerable unmet needs.
-For some the manifestation of harmful sexual behaviours may be as a direct result of suffering abuse themselves.
+It is important to remember that children who display harmful sexual behaviours may themselves have considerable unmet needs.
+For some the manifestation of harmful sexual behaviours may be as a direct result of suffering abuse and/or trauma themselves.
+Many children who display HSB may be considered children in need or require protection

-A wide range of terms are used to describe children and young people who present with problems linked to their sexual behaviour.
+A wide range of terms are used to describe children who present with problems linked to their sexual behaviour.
 Terms include 'juvenile sex offender', 'young abuser' and 'adolescent perpetrator'.
-The misuse of imprecise and vague terminology can lead to misclassifying children and young people, or labelling them inappropriately.
-A shared and meaningful range of terms is important to enable clear communication between practitioners, and to allow accurate assessment of children, young people and their behaviours.
+The misuse of imprecise and vague terminology can lead to misclassifying children, or labelling them inappropriately.
+A shared and meaningful range of terms is important to enable clear communication between practitioners, and to allow accurate assessment of children and their behaviours.

 Harmful sexual behaviour (HSB) can be defined as: